nkamatam/AWS-SAA-C02-Study-Guide/README.md

 ### IAM Entities:

-**Users** - any individual end user such as an employee, system architect, CTO, etc.
+**Users** - any individual end user such as an employee, programmer, system architect, CTO, etc.

 **Groups** - any collection of similar people with shared permissions such as system administrators, HR employees, finance teams, etc. Each user within their specified group will inherit the permissions set for the group.
 A "group" of physical people.